(419) 243-4600

 Empowering Future Leaders (EFL)

 It is a new program focusing on four primary youth development areas: Life Skills, Leadership Development, Cultural Competence, and Career Development.
-EFL is a compilation of programs offered by BBSNWO, which have documented positive outcomes.
+This program is delivered at participating schools and for 7-weeks in the summer at rotating locations.

 "*" indicates required fields